 Afghan Women's Network

-The AWN was established in 1995, by a group of Afghan women.
-It is an umbrella organization comprising of around ...
+Afghan Women's Network (AWN) was established in 1995 by a group of Afghan women.
+It is an umbrella organisation made ...

 Training to stop violence

 Many women survivors of violence are not aware of their rights or of how to seek justice, despite the introduction of the EVAW law.
 Those who do speak out are harassed and rarely see their attackers punished.
 With our help, Humanitarian Assistance for Women and Children of Afghanistan (HAWCA) makes a difference in four areas of Nangarhar by:

 - Supporting local women to become human rights defenders who can identify and prevent cases of violence and protect other females in their communities

 - Training nurses, teachers and female police officers on violence against women and girls, the Elimination of Violence against Women law, and women and girls’ rights.
 This helps them support female survivors of violence